By Star Hughes-Gorup

 Technology-enabled soundproof, private rooms with attractive backgrounds that teammates can use for video meetings are a very new development in the post-pandemic world!

-We are seeing more and more causal lounge spaces, furnished with comfortable seating, rugs, pendant lights, plants, engaging colors and artwork.
+We are seeing more and more casual lounge spaces, furnished with comfortable seating, rugs, pendant lights, plants, engaging colors and artwork.
 These spaces create a cozy atmosphere for connecting with other team members, and help teams feel right at home!

 This element can be a game changer in any office.
 Wherever possible, flood your spaces with natural light, being mindful to minimize any glaring or heat-producing sun rays.